twbs/bootstrap/site/content/docs/5.2/getting-started/parcel.md

    npm init -y
    ```

 2. **Install Parcel.** Unlike our Webpack guide, there's only a single build tool dependency here.
 Parcel will automatically install language transformers (like Sass) as it detects them.
+We use `--save-dev` to signal that this dependency is only for development use and not for production.

    ```sh
    npm i --save-dev parcel